kseniakoshkina/Playlist-Creation-Bot/README.md

 Create Spotify playlists from your Last.fm listening history directly in Telegram.

 For Russian-speaking users: the bot is available at t.me/xenoonnshitbot.
-DM @xenoonn to ad you.
+DM @xenoonn to add you.

 ## What this bot does